‘BJP sweeps Hindi belt’: How newspapers reported Assembly election results of four states

 The daily also included analyses of what the Assembly election outcomes mean for Modi, Rahul Gandhi, Congress president Malikarjun Kharge, outgoing Rajasthan Chief Minister Ashok Gehlot, senior BJP leader Amit Shah, Congress Madhya Pradesh unit chief Kamal Nath and Bharat Rashtra Samithi’s K Chandrashekar Rao.

-Without mention of the upcoming 2024 General Election, Telangana Today said that the Congress “won a decisive mandate” in India’s youngest state, wresting it from the Bharat Rashtra Samithi which had been in power since Telangana was carved out of Andhra Pradesh in 2014.
+Hyderabad-based Telangana Today said that the Congress “won a decisive mandate” in India’s youngest state, wresting it from the Bharat Rashtra Samithi that had been in power since Telangana was carved out of Andhra Pradesh in 2014.

 The publication said the Congress had done this on the back of its campaign slogan “maarpu kavali”, which translates to “change is needed”.

+Telangana Today also reported that this was the BJP’s “significant gains since its single-seat victory in 2018”.
+The party now controls eight Assembly seats in Telangana.
+It referred to the BJP as a “giant killer” in the Kamareddy constituency where its candidate Katipally Venkata Ramana defeated Congress state chief Anumula Revanth Reddy and the Bharat Rashtra Samithi’s outgoing Chief Minister K Chandrashekar Rao.